ste316/calcWalletValue/README.md

     * Fill settings.json with your preferences
         * currency supported: "EUR" and "USD", needs to be uppercase
             * other currencies may be supported, have not been tested
-        * <span style="color:red">NOTE: the first time you run the program make sure to fill fetchSymb with true</span>
         * <i>path</i> field will be the parent folder where the data will be saved

         * provider can be "cg" for CoinGecko or "cmc" for CoinMarketCap
         * You can choose between CoinGecko and CoinMarketCap api
             * CoinGecko api is free and you do NOT need any api key, see [plan](https://www.coingecko.com/en/api/pricing) and [limits](https://www.coingecko.com/en/api/documentation)
-            * [FASTER] CoinMarketCap it's free too, but you need to [sign in](https://pro.coinmarketcap.com/login/) and get an api key
+            * CoinMarketCap it's free too, but you need to [sign in](https://pro.coinmarketcap.com/login/) and get an api key

             #### CoinMarketCap is lightning faster and easy to use, but you have less privacy.
             #### CoinGecko is slower and a bit more complicated to use, but you don't have to create any account or fill your information anywhere, yet more privacy.